spectrocloud/terraform-provider-spectrocloud/docs/resources/virtual_machine.md

 Optional:

-- `limits` (Map of String) Requests is a description of the initial vmi resources.
+- `limits` (Map of String) Requests is the maximum amount of compute resources allowed.
+Valid resource keys are "memory" and "cpu"
 - `over_commit_guest_overhead` (Boolean) Don't ask the scheduler to take the guest-management overhead into account.
 Instead put the overhead only into the container's memory limit.
 This can lead to crashes if all memory is in use on a node.
 Defaults to false.
 - `requests` (Map of String) Requests is a description of the initial vmi resources.

+<a id="nestedblock--spec--template--spec--domain--cpu"></a>
+### Nested Schema for `spec.template.spec.domain.cpu`

+Optional:

+- `cores` (Number) Cores is the number of cores inside the vmi.
+Must be a value greater or equal 1
+- `sockets` (Number) Sockets is the number of sockets inside the vmi.
+Must be a value greater or equal 1.
+- `threads` (Number) Threads is the number of threads inside the vmi.
+Must be a value greater or equal 1.